DavidInSpace/GameOfLife/README.md

 2. Double click to launch

 ## Controls:
-- Press *Space* to pause and unpause
+- *Space* to pause and unpause
-- Left click anywhere on the game window while paused to make a dead cell alive
+- *Left click* anywhere on the game window while paused to make a dead cell alive
-- Use the mouse wheel to change the game speed
+- *Mouse wheel* to change the game speed